 In December 2017 the NCDV solicitors’ panel was closed because of regulatory advice however in December 2018 the LAA and NCDV reached an agreement in relation to the arrangements for legal aid firms to be on a NCDV panel.

-The position of the Legal Aid Agency regarding this agreement can be found on their website at: LAA position
+The position of the LAA regarding this agreement can be found on their website at: LAA position

 On the 5th February 2019 NCDV announced that the solicitors panel is open for applications and an application pack can be downloaded here: Application pack